-Participant’s driving skills will be assessed by a local driving school (the cost of this is to be paid by the participant) prior to booking a practice session.
+Participant’s driving skills will be assessed by a local driving school prior to booking a practice session.

 Fees & Charges

-There is a a registration fee of $180 which includes an assessment with a local driving school and 100 kilometres of driving.
+There is a a registration fee of $180 which includes the assessment with a local driving school and 100 kilometres of driving.

 Once the 100 kilometres are used you can pre purchase extra kilometres at 75 cents per kilometre.